young-hnau/maize/README.md

 - Explore and manage your recipes and shopping lists
 - Create new recipes manually or from URLs that are supported by Mealie

+## Warning

+**_This is alpha software and as such may contain bugs!
+We are not responsible for any lost data.
+Make sure you have backups before using this application_**

 ## Download

+Currently only an [alpha release](https://github.com/young-hnau/maize/releases/latest) is available.
+See how to sideload it below.

-Currently only in Alpha Release stage, links will be added when a complete version becomes available
+Direct links to official app stores will be added here when a stable release becomes available.

 ## Roadmap